-Atleast 27 per cent students do not have access to smartphones or laptops to attend online classes, while 28 per cent students and parents believe intermittent or lack of electricity is one of the major concerns hindering teaching-learning, according to a survey by the NCERT.
+At least 27 percent of students do not have access to smartphones or laptops to attend online classes, while 28 percent students and parents believe intermittent or lack of electricity is one of the major concerns hindering teaching-learning, according to a survey by the NCERT.

-“About 36 per cent of the students used the textbooks and other books available with them.
-Laptops were the second most favoured option amongst teachers and principals.
+“About 36 percent of the students used the textbooks and other books available to them.
+Laptops were the second most favored option amongst teachers and principals.
 Television and radio were the least utilized devices for the teaching-learning in the pandemic situation.
 The absence of enriched interaction between the teacher and the students was one of the reasons as identified by the stakeholders,” it added.

 The survey noted that almost all of the responsive states use physical (non-digital) mechanisms to track the progress of learners with majority of them either practising home visit by teachers or systematic parental guidance via phone calls.

 “About half of the students stated that they did not have the school textbooks.
 Although the e-text books are available on NCERT website and DIKSHA, the probable reasons behind this feedback are that students are used to studying from the hardcopy of the textbooks, there is lack of awareness regarding the availability of the e-textbook and paucity of devices with students and teachers,” it said.

 The majority of the stakeholders pointed out that mathematics as a subject was difficult to learn via online medium.

 “Since, mathematics contains a number of concepts which require interaction, continuous support, monitoring from the teacher and these aspects were lacking in the online mode of teaching.

 “Next to Mathematics, Science was identified as the subject of concern since it contains several concepts and practical experiments which could only be done in the laboratory under the supervision of the teacher.
 A few stakeholders also found Social Science as a difficult subject to grasp through online classes,” the survey said.